renxiaowo/SEL-data/README.md

 4.AggregatedData
 AggregatedData.txt: The features extracted from App usage records and POIs data.
 It is used to train regression model and classification models.

+5.code

+The codes for training models and analyzing features.